pi-lar/neuropil/doc/source/ngizero.rst

 answer is pretty simple: we need a form pseudonymization.
 Pseudomization in general
 means: you are further obfuscating data in a way that it cannot be traced back to a single entitiy, but rather to a group.
-Discovery of identities, message topics and realms must be done without a "one to one" mapping.
+Discovery of identities, message topics and realms should be done without a "one to one" mapping.
 But what is a proper way to pseudonymize 256 bit hash values?